 Growing up, I was characterized as a daddy’s girl.
 As a toddler, I always reached for him, and as a kindergartener, I woke up early just so I could watch from the window as he left for work.

 You’d think my fondest memory of my dad might include the time he got me a gift the first Valentine’s Day I had been single in more than five years.
-Or, my first year living in Atlanta when I called him with a flat tire and he drove all the way to Dunwoody to change it.
+Or, my first year living in Atlanta, when I called him with a flat tire and he drove an hour from home to change it.
 Or, at the age of 6, when he let me put lots of plastic colored bows in his hair, despite the fact that I didn’t know what ‘be gentle’ meant.
 Or, when he walked me down the aisle.

 A friend of Mr. Ex played on my team, so Mr. Ex showed up to all of the games that summer.
 He taunted me from the stands, the same way any normal five year old would when he doesn’t get his way.